PD-22/wico/README.md

 ### Optimized Solution

-To enhance efficiency, I calculated the required resoldering by summing up differences between each combination, totaling 392.

-Motivated to minimize the workload, I spent two weeks researching, experimenting by writing down thoughts on a piece of paper, updating my combinatorics functions, and testing.
-I developed an algorithm to reduce the difference between every adjacent combination by 2—the minimum physically achievable.
+The focus shifted to improving efficiency by reorganizing the wiring combinations.
+This arrangement aimed to minimize the difference between each adjacent combination, ideally reducing it to just 2, the lowest possible change due to wire swapping.
+This approach brought significant optimization, cutting down the total resoldering needed.

-This new algorithm resulted in a reduction of 106 in required resoldering, bringing the total down to 286.
+Originally requiring changes in 392 instances, this optimized method reduced the count by 106, bringing the total down to 286.

-### Journey of Improvement
+### Refactoring

-After discovering the solution, I found myself immersed in a continuous cycle of code refactoring.
-I became interested in improving my skills by creating modular, readable, and testable code.

-This journey spanned a couple of months, filled with what felt like endless refactoring sessions.
-During this time, I had to adjust the structure, group and divide components, extract code segments, write comfortable unit tests, and give meaningful names to common utility functions.

-It felt like there were almost unlimited ways to solve programming problems and write code.
-I learned that perfection is not possible, and there are always some tradeoffs.

-I should focus on the things that matter.
-My goal is to efficiently write useful programs in the future while avoiding unnecessary distractions.
+The solution's discovery led to an intensive period of code refactoring.
+The focus was on enhancing the code's modularity, readability, and testability.
+This process, spanning several months, involved numerous refinements: reorganizing the structure, segmenting components, extracting reusable code pieces, and creating effective unit tests.
+It was a learning experience about the trade-offs in programming and the balance between striving for perfection and practical functionality.
+The key takeaway was to concentrate on impactful coding practices while trying to avoid overcomplication.

 ## Internals

 ### File Structure

-* `src`
-  * `index.js`
+* **`src/`**: Core app components.
-     * The main entry for the app used to generate wiring combinations.
+  * `index.js`: Generates wiring combinations.
-  * `formatWiring.js`
-     * Used to make the output generated in `index.js` more readable and highlight the wire switching between every combination.
-  * `combinatorics` functions in `src`
-     * `combinations`
-     * `combinationsOptimization`
-     * `permutations`
+  * `formatWiring.js`: Improves `index.js` output readability, highlights wire switches.
-     * `permutationsOptimization`
+  * `combinatorics` functions: `combinations`, `combinationsOptimization`, `permutations`, `permutationsOptimization`

-* `utils`
+* **`utils/`**: Utility functions.
-   * Iterating over objects: `forEachAdjacent`, `map`, `mapValues`
+  * For objects: `forEachAdjacent`, `map`, `mapValues`.
-   * Math: `factorial`, `product`
+  * Math: `factorial`, `product`.
-   * Formatting: `indent`, `lines`
+  * Formatting: `indent`, `lines`.
-   * Other: `countListDiff`, `range`
+  * Others: `countListDiff`, `range`.

-* `test`
-  * Contains tests for `debug`, `src`, `utils`.
+* **`test/`**: Tests for `debug`, `src`, `utils`.
-  * For more information, go to [Testing](#testing)

-* `debug`
+* **`debug/`**: Debugging tools.
-   * Contains utilities for testing.
-   * Expected output assertion: `simpleAssert`, `captureConsole`
+  * Output assertion: `simpleAssert`, `captureConsole`
-   * File output testing: `assertFileContent`, `normalizeEOL`, `writeOutput`
+  * File testing: `assertFileContent`, `normalizeEOL`, `writeOutput`
-   * Set time and display progress bar: `getDeltaTime`, `createProgressBar`, `simulateProgress`
+  * Time and progress: `getDeltaTime`, `createProgressBar`, `simulateProgress`
-   * Combinatorics performance testing utilities `combinatoricsPerformance`
+  * Combinatorics performance testing utilities: `assertCombinatoricsOptimization`, `formatCombinatorics`, `processCombinatorics`
-      * `assertCombinatoricsOptimization` - Assert combinatorics output `minDiff` optimization
-      * `formatCombinatorics` - Format output of `processCombinatorics`
-      * `processCombinatorics` - Calculate combinatorics, display progress

-* `output`
-   * Ignored folder in git used for storing temporary `txt` files for tests
+* **`output/`**: Temp storage for test files, not tracked in git.

 ### How it Works